Maaaadscientist/mass-sipm/README.md

 ## 💻 Run the analysis

-There are two major scripts for the job manipulation, `script/prepare_all_jobs.py` and `script/check_all_jobs.py`.
+There are two major scripts for the job manipulation,
+`script/prepare_all_jobs.py` and `script/check_all_jobs.py`.
 Allowed analysis types:
-🔳: should use the main run list
-💡: should use the light run list
 - [🔳main] Convert the binary data files from EOS to root tree files at target path
 - [💡light] Convert the binary data files from EOS to root tree files at target path
 - [🔳signal-fit] Run after `main` analysis, perform the charge spectrum fit